 Point Factor Method: Quantitative/Internal

-The point factor method is perhaps the most common strategy companies use for their job evaluations.
+The point factor method is perhaps the most common structure companies use for their job evaluations.
 With the point method of job evaluation, organizations look at a job and determine the compensable factors involved.
 For example, how much experience is needed to perform the job well?
 What type of knowledge does the employee need?
 To whom does the employee report?

 Job Ranking: Qualitative/Internal